Poshuouinge

-Poshuouinge (pronounced "poe-shoo-wingay") is a large ancestral Pueblo ruin located on U.S. Route 84, about 2.5 mi south of Abiquiu, New Mexico.
+Poshuouinge (Note: /ˈpoʊʃuːˈwɪŋɡeɪ/ POH-shoo-WING-gay) (Pʼoshúˀ Ówîngeh Kayyee, /tew/, lit. 'water point village ruin') is a large ancestral Pueblo ruin located on U.S. Route 84, about 2.5 mi south of Abiquiu, New Mexico.
 Its builders were the ancestors of the Tewa Pueblos who now (2011) reside in Santa Clara Pueblo and San Juan Pueblo.
 It has also been referred to informally as Turquoise Ruin, although there is no evidence that turquoise has ever been found in the area.
 Poshuouinge is situated 3 mi upstream and due west of another Tewa Pueblo ancestral site, Tsama.

 Geography

 Poshuouinge was built on a high mesa, some 150 ft above the Chama River, around 1400.
 There are two springs located about 500 ft to the south of the ruins which are believed to have been the main water sources for the habitation.
 It is accessible by a United States Department of Agriculture Forest Service trail.

 This pueblo, at its largest, consisted of about 700 ground floor rooms, most being two or even three stories tall.
 The pueblo was laid out with two main plazas, and a large kiva near the center of the eastern courtyard.
 The barrow pits of Poshuouinge were planted with small stone grids in the basement.